 Graduate painting students will, in this introductory course, use a variety of painting processes including watercolor, oil, acrylic, and mixed media works to establish their central body of creative art.
-Interdisciplinary activities combining 2-Dimensional and 3-Dimensional processes will be acceptable.
-Students will be expected to continue their development of a formidable classical ability both in drawing and painting techniques and be prepared to explore thesis content in their painting activities.
+Interdisciplinary activities combining 2-dimensional and 3-dimensional processes will be acceptable.
+Students will be expected to continue their development toward a classical ability both in drawing and painting techniques and be prepared to explore thesis content in their painting activities.